AlexiaLukangu/AlexiaLukangu/README.md

 </p>

-## More:
+>  **More**
-<strong>Check my BSc Thesesis:</strong>
+> Check my BSc Thesesis:

-<strong>Checks my MSc Thesis:</strong>
+> Checks my MSc Thesis:

--Check my Open Source Hobbie Project:
+> Check my Open Source Hobbie Project:

--Check Some of My Articles for Fintechs.ao:
+> Check Some of My Articles for Fintechs.ao:

-## Certificates and Acreditations:
+> **Certificates and Acreditations**
--BCS Foundation Certificate in Business Analyst-2026
+> BCS Foundation Certificate in Business Analyst-2026

--Salesforce Salesforce Business Analyst- In Progress
+> Salesforce Salesforce Business Analyst- In Progress 🚧

--ServiceNow CSA Certificate- In Progress
+> ServiceNow CSA Certificate- In Progress 🚧

 > 🚧 **Portfolio under construction**
 > This README and portfolio are still being developed.
 Additional working links will be added next